JustPritam/GitHub-Actions-Zero-to-Hero/README.md

 ## How to create this pipeline?

-- GitHub automatically detects YAML files in .github/workflows/.
-(This location has to be created manually)
+- GitHub automatically detects YAML files in .github/workflows/ (This location has to be created manually).

 - Based on the triggers (on:), it runs the defined jobs.